 Her Second Marriage: Grant Tinker

 Moore's second IRL hubby was CBS executive Grant Tinker.
-Moore and Tinker tied the knot on June 1, 1962 in Las Vegas, Nevada's Dunes Hotel.
+Moore and Tinker tied the knot on June 1, 1962, in Las Vegas, at Nevada's Dunes Hotel.

 In 1970, the couple formed a television production company, MTM Enterprises, together.
 MTM Enterprises would later debut The Mary Tyler Moore show that same year.
 Four years after the end of the sitcom and after almost 19 years together, Tinker and Moore divorced in 1981.